• HOME

 For those of you that don’t know me personally, I have a tendency to be a little bit high strung and anxious.
 I over analyze to the point that it drives my extremely laid back husband crazy – and I’m currently worrying that you guys will hate this pattern and unsubscribe!
 When I discovered hot yoga, I finally felt like I had control over my thoughts.
 The breathing exercises combined with a good workout (and a lot of sweat) are often all I need to get back into a calm state of mind.
 I honestly cannot imagine my life without yoga and meditation, which is why I made these pillows – to remind me to breathe and be present instead of worrying about the future.
 And of course, to share the pattern with all of you!

 I have written out and posted the free pattern below on this page.
-However, you can also purchase the PDF file for easy printing and reading (and to support me to be able to continue to post patterns on this blog).
+However, you can also purchase the PDF file for easy printing and reading.
 If you’d like to purchase the PDF file, click the “Purchase PDF” button below.

 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links.
 I use all of the products listed below and recommend them because they are companies that I have found helpful and trustworthy.
 Please let me know if you have any questions about anything listed below!